 Separation Anxiety + Baby Sleep

-Have you ever experienced separation anxiety with your baby?
-It can be so hard and frustrating for both parent and child, but that doesn’t mean there aren’t things you can do to help your baby feel safe and secure, but also be able to go to the bathroom for 3 minutes alone, or to have them go down for a nap or bed without a total meltdown.
+AND, separation anxiety doesn’t mean there aren’t things you can do to help your baby feel safe and secure, but also be able to go to the bathroom for 3 minutes alone, or go down for a nap or bed without a total meltdown.

 NOT SURE WHAT SEPARATION ANXIETY IS?
 IT LOOKS LIKE THIS:

-Never wanting to be put down.
+- Never wanting to be put down.

-Crying or whining when you leave the room (even for just a minute to go to the loo!)
+- Crying or whining when you leave the room (even for just a minute to go to the loo!)

-Crying or expressing distress entering situations where they anticipate you leaving (For example, when mum/dad leave for work, when dropped off at daycare or another family member’s house, as you enter the bedroom before naptime or bedtime, etc.)
+- Crying or expressing distress entering situations where they anticipate you leaving (For example, when mum/dad leave for work, when dropped off at daycare or another family member’s house, as you enter the bedroom before naptime or bedtime, etc.)

 I want you to know that separation anxiety is very common and totally normal!
 You aren’t doing anything wrong, and it is actually something that is a natural part of your child’s development.